super-agent/travis-env/README.md

 # travis-env

-Shared scripts for setting up our travis lua testing environment
+Prebuilt lua platform binaries used for testing quickly on travis.